Vulnerability Scanner Module Overview

 - Windows and installed applications start malfunctioning and the entire system stability is threatened.

-- Users with outdated software become a threat to any networks they are connected to because infections originating from their computer can spread within the network.
+- The computer becomes a threat to any networks they are connected to because infections originating from their computer can spread within the network.

 - Serious malware infections may steal important private information (login credentials, e-mail address books or instant messaging contacts).